Samsung/Tizen.CircularUI/doc/guide/InformationPopup.md

 ```

 ## Create progress InformationPopup
 `InformationPopup`  has `IsProgressRunning` property.
-If this property set `true`. small circle progress bar is displayed center of the screen.
+If this property sets `true`, small circle progress bar is displayed center of the screen.

 **C# file**
 ```cs